leveau10/leveau10/README.md

-I'm Leonardo Viana, 22 years old and living in Brazil.
+I'm Leonardo Viana, 24 years old and living in Brazil.
+I am currently in the Bachelor of Technology in Systems Analysis and Development at Rio Grande do Norte's Federal Institute.
 Right now I'm putting my efforts at studying Front-End and i hope to be working with IT soon.

 Be welcome!